-Cooperative education (co-op) provides an opportunity to put classroom lectures, textbook theories, laboratory research, and your personal initiative to the ultimate test—performance in the workplace.
-RIT’s cooperative education program provides students with a competitive advantage over science graduates from other colleges and universities.
-In some programs, co-op can begin as early as the summer after freshman year, but it typically takes place during third and fourth years.
+Cooperative education gives our students a competitive advantage over science graduates from other colleges and universities.
+In some programs, the co-op can begin as early as the summer after freshman year, but it typically takes place during the third and fourth years.
 Students can alternate semesters of academic study with co-op work periods—full-time, paid work experiences in positions related to their major.

 The National Science Foundation funds a large number of summer research opportunities for undergraduate students through its REU Sites program.
 Undergraduates apply to universities around the country to work in the research programs of the host institution.
 Students are associated with a specific research project, where they work closely with the host institution’s faculty and other researchers.
 REUs give students an opportunity to participate in research at other institutions on exciting projects that may differ from RIT’s research initiatives.